The wrath of the Lamb

 The Wrath of the Lamb

-The wrath of the lamb sounds like a theme that is all over the Bible, but this term actually only appears ONCE in the context of the sixth seal and is not the description of the lamb but the perception that the people have of him.
-After all the devastation of the four horseman masquerading as Jesus the people are certainly afraid that Jesus will act the same way, but he is not.
-His judgment will be severe (permanent separation from God), but not in the way of devastating warfare.
+The wrath of the Lamb sounds like a theme that is all over the Bible, but this term actually only appears ONCE in the context of the sixth seal.
+It is not a description of the Lamb but mainly the perception that the people have of him.
+After all the devastation of the four horsemen masquerading as Jesus, the people are certainly afraid that Jesus will act the same way, but he will not.
+His judgment will be severe (permanent separation from God), but it will not take the form of devastating warfare.

-They whole scene reminds of Hosea, where Israel is disgraced and ashamed of their idolatry and trying to hide from God which goes back to the fall of man trying to hide from God after his sin.
+The scene reminds us of Hosea, where Israel is disgraced and ashamed of their idolatry and tries to hide from God - this goes back to the fall of man, when Adam and Eve tried to hide from God after they sinned.

-This shows that the emphasis here is more on the people hiding because they know what they have done wrong and expecting judgment, than on the portrayal of an angry God who wants to harm the people.
+The emphasis here is on people hiding because they know what they have done wrong and they expect harsh judgment, rather than on the portrayal of an angry God who wants to harm the people.

-But only the fear of the people is described, no reaction of Jesus or God is shown.
+Note that only the fear of the people is described, and not the reaction of Jesus or God.

 The meaning of wrath

-The word used in this passage is “orge”, which comes from “swelling up”, and describes a resistance that has been building up for a long time, not a spontaneous outburst.
+The word used in this passage is “orge”, which comes from “swelling up”, and describes a resistance that has been building up for a long time.
+It is not a spontaneous outburst.

 On the one hand, the people are realizing what they have built up against God, but on the other hand, God has been trying to get through to the people but there comes a point where it stops.

-This should not give the impression that God is like a social worker who tries to see if he can do something and then gives up because people are unwilling.
-He will confront people with the consequences of their actions.
+This should not give us the impression that God is like a social worker who tries to see if he can do something and then gives up because people are unwilling to cooperate. there will come a time when he will confront people with the consequences of their actions.

 The importance of wrath

-You may find the wrath of God to be an ethically and theologically difficult topic, but this may be because you (and even your parents) live in a historically unique situation:
+You may find the wrath of God to be an ethically and theologically difficult topic, but this is likely be because you (and even your parents) live in a historically unique situation:

 • You are not subject to despotism, economic and political abuse.